backstage/backstage/beps/0004-scaffolder-task-idempotency/README.md

 The workspace will be serialized and stored in the database by default.
 This serialization should occur at the end of a step, and after each checkpoint.
 It will be possible to provide additional modules to extend the workspace serialization to other providers, such as GCS or S3 instead of the database.
 This would be useful for larger workspaces, instead of taking up space in the database, we can store these directory structures in a more appropriate place.

 The workspace will need to be zipped up into a binary like a `tar` or `zip` and be stored as a binary in the remote store.
-This is going to be be better for performance than iterating through each file path and storing the contents along with the permissions.
+This is going to be better for performance than iterating through each file path and storing the contents along with the permissions.

 There could be an impact to the speed of task recovery as it downloads the workspace, but this is an accepted risk and a tradeoff for the benefits of having the workspace stored in a remote store.